A Man Called Ove-2016

 Through flashbacks, we are taken on a journey through the past as we learn all there is to know about Ove.

-The film as a whole is a beautiful experience and, admittedly, I worried at first that A Man Called Ove would be too lighthearted and sentimental- just the type of foreign language film the Academy far too often recognizes in place of darker, more complex (and in my mind, deserving) films.
+The film is a beautiful experience.
+I worried that A Man Called Ove would be too lighthearted and sentimental.
+The type of foreign language film the Academy far too often recognizes in place of darker, more complex (and in my mind, deserving) films.

-A Man Called Ove is not exactly dark, but certainly not trivial or fluff either.
+A Man Called Ove is not exactly dark, but certainly not trivial or fluff.
 I found the film rich with great writing and character development.

-Romance is also a major theme of the film, but not in a corny way.
-For a good portion of the running time, Ove’s deceased wife Sonja is a complete mystery.
+Romance is also a major theme but not in a corny way.
+For much of the running time, Ove’s deceased wife Sonja is a complete mystery.
 We only know that Ove misses her terribly and cannot wait to be with her in the afterlife.
 We only get brief glimpses of her photo on the table.

 When finally introduced to the story, we see them both in their younger years, filled with hope and promise.
 I beamed with delight during these wonderful moments.
-The scenes of their innocent first dates and the connection they develop are heartwarming and innocent.
+The scenes of their innocent first dates and the connection they develop are heartwarming.

-Some of the paths that life takes Ove and Sonja are tear-inducing and emotional, largely due to the character and personality that Sonja possesses.
-On the heels of the Ove and Sonja back-story, we are treated to scenes of Ove and his father, in the past.
+Some paths that life takes Ove and Sonja are tear-inducing and emotional, largely due to the character and personality that Sonja possesses.
+Along with the Ove and Sonja back story, we are treated to scenes of Ove and his father, in the past.

 Oscar Nominations: Best Foreign Language Film